ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-9-2.md

-Chapter 8: Conclusion: Final Thoughts and Recommendations for Continuing the Journey of Greater Relaxation and Health through Mindful Breathing
+Final Thoughts and Recommendations for Continuing the Journey of Greater Relaxation and Health through Mindful Breathing
 ===============================================================================================================================================

 Final Thoughts